ymuichiro/quick_learning_symbol_en/11_restriction.md

 ### Applying mosaic restrictions to accounts

 Add eligibility information against the Mosaic Global Restriction to Carol and Bob.
-There are no restrictions on mosaics already owned, as these restrictions apply to incoming and outgoing.
+There are no restrictions on mosaics already owned, as these restrictions apply to incoming and outgoing transactions.
 For a successful transfer, both sender and receiver must fulfil the conditions.
 Restrictions can be placed on any account with the private key of the mosaic creator without requiring a signature of consent.